-A required step along the path to VA loan approval, the VA appraisal takes place shortly after contract acceptance.
+A required step along the path to VA loan approval is the VA appraisal.
 The appraisal helps lenders calculate a home’s reasonable market value and ensures the property measures up to the VA’s Minimum Property Requirements (MPRs).

 But just how long should a prospective buyer expect to wait for a VA appraisal?

-The VA creates appraisal timelines that vary by location.
-Those timelines start from the date the lender orders the appraisal.
+The VA timeliness guidelines start from the date the lender orders the appraisal.
 Most states have a single timeliness benchmark, but a few states (notably Alaska, Montana, Washington and Wyoming) have guidelines that vary by city.

 You can find the current VA appraisal timelines on the VA's website.